Pravez/ColoringWorld/README.md

 Concerning daily work, see the [diary](DIARY.md).

 ## Version 0.4 in development :
-* score system (time, number of attempts, …)
-    - (a map to select the level to play)
-    - save the score
 * Fun in the menu
     - sounds in the menu
     - buttons effects (hover, active, …)